gridws/grid-cms-extension/PREINSTALL.md

 Before installing this extension, make sure that you've [set up a Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) in your Firebase project.

+You'll also need to [deploy Firebase hosting](https://firebase.google.com/docs/firestore/quickstart), for the auto-load of web SDK to work.
+This can be done via the Firebase CLI.

 #### Billing

 To install an extension, your project must be on the [Blaze (pay as you go) plan](https://firebase.google.com/pricing)